Midtrans/advanced-faq-site/faq-general.md

 If the customer is trusted and Merchant wish to whitelist the customer, please provide the list of customer emails and send the request as email to operations.fraud@midtrans.com

 ### Customer card denied by bank / blocked on OTP page, customer asked the bank, the bank tell customer that the card is having no issue.
 What should merchant do?
 If the card is blocked within the OTP/3ds page of the card issuer/bank.
 Customer should contact card issuer/bank call center.
 Customer should provide the screenshot/message of the 3DS page issue to card issuer/bank.
-Some card issuer/bank might mistakenly check only if the card have offline payment issue or not, they might not check from online/3DS perspective whether it’s able to transact online or not. customer should mention they are unable to pay on 3DS enabled online merchant, so the call center can understand.
+Please note that some card issuer/bank might mistakenly check only if the card have offline payment issue or not, they might not check from online/3DS perspective whether it’s able to transact online or not. customer should mention they are unable to pay on 3DS enabled online merchant, so the call center can understand.

-Payment Gateway unfortunately can’t do much about it, because the block happen on Card Issuer (and their network) side.
+Payment Gateway unfortunately have no direct control over the issue, because the block happen on Card Issuer (and their network) side.
 Customer should explain the issue to Card Issuer.

+### Customer stuck on 3DS / OTP screen.
+What is happening?
+3DS / OTP page is directly served by card issuer/bank's website.
+The issue is very likely caused by the issue, downtime or maintenance on the website.

+Customer should contact card issuer/bank call center.
+Customer should provide the screenshot/message of the 3DS page issue to card issuer/bank.
+Please note that some card issuer/bank might mistakenly check only if the card have offline payment issue or not, they might not check from online/3DS perspective whether it’s able to transact online or not. customer should mention they are unable to pay on 3DS enabled online merchant, so the call center can understand.

+Payment Gateway unfortunately have no direct control over the issue, because the issue happen on Card Issuer (and their network) side.
+Customer should explain the issue to Card Issuer.

 ### Customer does not receive 3DS / OTP, so he can’t proceed with payment or can proceed but transaction become non 3DS.
 What’s the issue?
 What should merchant do?
-In case of OTP not received by customer, the issue is between card issuer’s (bank’s) 3DS (OTP) page and the customer phone.
+In case of OTP could not be received by customer, the issue is between card issuer’s (bank’s) 3DS (OTP) page and the customer phone.
 This can be caused because for example:
 - Card issuer 3DS page is currently down / under maintenance,
 - Card is blocked by card issuer because fraud attempt or incorrect OTP submitted too many times,
 - Customer phone is unreachable by the SMS service, customer phone don’t have enough credit to receive SMS, etc,